Ernest Douwes Dekker: Legacy

 In Dutch literature, he is portrayed as a tragic and misunderstood historical figure.

 However, his legacy as a national hero is still appreciated in Indonesia.
-A district and a main street in Jakarta are named Setiabudi in his honour, as well as Setiabudi Utara station of Transjakarta Corridor 6, Setiabudi Astra station of Jakarta MRT, and upcoming Setiabudi station of Jabodebek LRT serving the district.
+A district and a main street in Jakarta are named Setiabudi in his honour, as well as Setiabudi Integritas station of Transjakarta Corridor 6, Setiabudi Astra station of Jakarta MRT, and Setiabudi station of Jabodebek LRT serving the district.

 His life is recorded in a biography, Het Leven van EFE Douwes Dekker, by Frans Glissenaar in 1999.